About me

 Maleyev case

-By decision of 4 December 2019, the Court struck the case out of the list because, after communication of the application to the respondent Government, they acknowledged a violation of the applicant’s rights regarding his conditions of detention and offered him €7,000 in compensation.
+By decision of 4 December 2019, the Court struck the case out of its list of cases because, after the application had been communicated to the respondent Government, it acknowledged a violation of the applicant’s rights on account of his conditions of detention and offered him €7,000 in compensation.

 Application